Traceable Radiometry Underpinning Terrestrial and Helio Studies: Science goals

-A secondary objective of the mission is the use the global hyperspectral data to "constrain and improve retrieval algorithms".
+A secondary objective of the mission was to collect global hyperspectral data to "constrain and improve retrieval algorithms".

+TRUTHS was projected to be ready for launch around 2030, aboard a Vega-C from the Guiana Space Centre.
+The mission had a targeted duration of five years, with consumables for up to eight years.

 Science instruments

-Alongside communications and navigation equipment, the scientific payload of the satellite would include three instruments: the cryogenic solar absolute radiometer (CSAR), the onboard calibration system (OBCS), and the hyperspectral imaging spectrometer (HIS).
+Alongside communications and navigation equipment, the scientific payload of the satellite would have included three instruments: the cryogenic solar absolute radiometer (CSAR), the onboard calibration system (OBCS), and the hyperspectral imaging spectrometer (HIS).

-The instruments would produce global hyperspectral (320 nm to 2400 nm) measurements of "top-of-atmosphere earth spectral radiance (0.3% k=2); solar irradiance (both total and spectrally resolved, 0.02% and 0.3% respectively); and lunar spectral irradiance (0.3%)".
+The instruments would have produced global hyperspectral (320 nm to 2400 nm) measurements of "top-of-atmosphere earth spectral radiance (0.3% k=2); solar irradiance (both total and spectrally resolved, 0.02% and 0.3% respectively); and lunar spectral irradiance (0.3%)".

 The cryogenic radiometer is the primary standard used by national metrology institutes for radiometric measurements and "recommended as the means to achieve SI traceability".
-The CSAR, which would be cooled to < 60 K, is therefore considered "the heart of the calibration system".
+The CSAR, which would be cooled to < 60 K, was therefore considered "the heart of the calibration system".

-The mission would be the first to host a primary standard cryogenic radiometer aboard a satellite.
+The mission would have been the first to host a primary standard cryogenic radiometer aboard a satellite.
 The OBCS would "...transfer calibration traceability from the SI defining power measurement... to a full spectrally resolved radiance calibration of an instrument" – in the case of TRUTHS from the CSAR to the HIS – in a simplified manner to the steps used by terrestrial metrology institutes.
-The HIS can then be used to image the Earth, the Moon, and also to "measure incident solar spectral irradiance."
+The HIS could then be used to image the Earth, the Moon, and also to "measure incident solar spectral irradiance."